fgsfdsfgs/vitaXash3D/README.md

 2. Copy the `build/data` directory to `ux0:/` on your Vita.
 Replace everything if asked.
 3. Delete everything from `valve/cl_dlls` and `valve/dlls`.
 4. Install the VPK obtained after building the port.
 5. Run it.
-The console log is saved to `ux0:/data/xash3d/engine.log`.
+Selecting the "Dev Mode" icon enables advanced logging and debug features, so use that for debugging.
+The log will be saved to `ux0:/data/xash3d/engine.log`.

 ## Credits
 - Uncle Mike & co for Xash3D and FWGS team for Xash3D-FWGS;